maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 - A converter to allow you to convert XML documents to any other text format
 - Easily extensible options for converting different node types and elements exactly as desired
-- Specific extensions for easily converting (X)HTML to basic Markdown
+- Specific extensions for easily converting (X)HTML to Markdown

 ## INodeConverter for converting nodes of different types

-Each node type (except for `XmlNodeType.Element` which has more detailed options, see below) that is supported by `XmlReader` can be converted by using this converter.
-To convert only a specific node type, change the converter for that specific type on the `ConverterOptions` object:
+Any node type (except for `XmlNodeType.Element` which has more detailed options, see below) that is supported by `XmlReader` can be converted by using this converter.
+To convert a specific node type, change the converter for that specific type on the `ConverterOptions` object:

-- `ConverterOptions.TextConverter` for node text content
+- `ConverterOptions.TextConverter` for text content
-- `ConverterOptions.CDataConverter` for CDATA
+- `ConverterOptions.CDataConverter` for CDATA content
 - `ConverterOptions.CommentConverter` for comments
 - `ConverterOptions.XmlDeclarationConverter` for the XML declaration
 - `ConverterOptions.WhitespaceConverter` for insignificant whitespace